-Life can be stressful, but exercise and stress relief go hand-in-hand.
+When life gets stressful, exercise and stress relief go hand-in-hand.
 Use exercise to reduce stress and the health problems that come with it.

 Rather than trying the impossible task of getting rid of all sources of stress from our lives, try using exercise to reduce stress.
 You don’t even need a long, intense workout to reap some de-stressing benefits.
 Sneaking in even a little bit of activity at home can make you feel better.

 4 tips for using exercise to reduce stress

-- Don’t worry about not having fancy equipment at home.
+- You don’t need fancy equipment at home.
 Just a pair of running/walking shoes and a resistance band or light weights should do the trick.
 This is portable, lightweight gear that will allow you a wide range of exercise options, indoors or outside.
 That way, you can’t make excuses!

 - Have some quick workouts handy.
 Try the deck of cards workout: Each suit represents an exercise and each face value represents the number of repetitions.
 (Face cards are 10 reps, aces are 11 reps.)
 How long will it take you to finish the deck?